msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ## Saving and loading neural estimators

-As training is by far the most computationally demanding part of the workflow, one often trains an estimator and then saves it for later use.
-As discussed in the [Flux documentation](https://fluxml.ai/Flux.jl/stable/saving/), there are a number of ways to do this.
-Perhaps the simplest approach is to save the parameters (i.e., weights and biases) of the neural network in a BSON file:
+In regards to saving and loading, neural estimators behave in the same manner as regular Flux models.
+Therefore, the examples and recommendations outlined in the [Flux documentation](https://fluxml.ai/Flux.jl/stable/guide/saving/) also apply directly to neural estimators.
+For example, to save the model state of the neural estimator `θ̂`:

 ```
 using Flux